Haibo-Zhou/NetInfo/README.md

 #### Note:
 - Only `Gateway Info` & `Port Scan` is functional now.
 Other functions in the tableView are just placeholder.
+- Please use real device to try this app, since network utility app will not work property in iOS simulator most of time.